sherribr/Kuhn_juncture_test/sample-essay/README.md

 ## Image

-_Bouquet of Sunflowers_ (Dutch: Stilleben mit Sonnenblumen) is a painting by French painter Claude Monet, dated 1881.
+_Bouquet of Sunflowers_ (Dutch: Stilleben mit Sonnenblumen) is a painting by French impressionist painter Claude Monet, dated 1881.
 Monet painted a still life of sunflowers from his garden pathway.[^1]
 <param ve-image
        label="Bouquet of Sunflowers"